Syrian army source: rebels make heavy use of TOW missiles

 The military source said the increased supply of the weapon had been noticed since late October, particularly in the area between Idlib and Hama provinces.

 ”Certainly when any party uses an effective weapon, it will have an impact, but not to a great extent.
-In rural eastern, southern and southwestern Aleppo, and in rural northern and northeastern Latakia, our army is advancing.
+In rural eastern, southern and southwestern Aleppo, and in rural northern and northeastern Latakia, our army is advancing.“ TOW”

 “But I said any advanced weapon will affect the plans, the method of fighting of any army, any military formation.”

-Russian President Vladimir Putin said last month the U.S. military was providing anti-tank and anti-armour weapons systems in Syria, and training gunners.
-He also said this was “a major mistake”, and the weapons would “certainly fall into the hands of terrorist organisations”.
+Russian President Vladimir Putin said last month the U.S. military was providing anti-tank and anti-armor weapons systems in Syria, and training gunners.
+He also said this was “a major mistake”, and the weapons would “certainly fall into the hands of terrorist organizations”.
 The remarks were published on the Kremlin’s website.